 Key Takeaways:

-- The general aviation industry has decades-long struggled to find a replacement for leaded aviation fuel.
+- The general aviation industry has long struggled to find a replacement for leaded avgas.

-- This failure is largely due to an existing exemption that permits the continued use of leaded avgas, removing the incentive for change.
+- The primary reason for this failure is an existing exemption that allows the continued use of leaded fuel, removing the urgency for change.

-- Efforts to eliminate lead from aviation fuel have been undermined by industry inertia and bureaucratic delays.
+- Efforts to eliminate lead from aviation fuel have been stymied by a combination of industry inertia and bureaucratic foot-dragging.

 See a mistake?
 Contact us.